pushpabrol/openid-client-examples-including-par-jar-rar-mtls/README.md

     - PAR with custom auhtorization example
     - Private Key JWT

+- JAR
+- IMPLICIT

 ### How to test?
-Run your sample using node, example: - `node authz-code.js` or `node par-with-private-key-jwt.js`
+Run your sample using node, example: - `node FOLDER/file.js`
+Example: `node PAR/par-with-private-key-jwt.js`

 ### NOTE: Majority of the examples above use https://jwt.io as a callback url to recieve either the token response directly or the intermediate code.
 If you recieve the `code` on the url, it means you have to copy the code from the browser url and copy it into the command line prompt - `Please enter the code from the response?`

+### NOTE: You will need to contact your Auth0 rep or solutions engineers etc to make sure the required feature such as JAR is enabled for your auth0 tenant!